Altering Heft

 We've saved all we can at the clubhead, where saving a gram really buys something.
 It takes 10 grams in the shaft to save a swingweight point.
 We're trying to get from D-7 to D-1, so we will need to save 60 grams.
 That means we need a 68-gram shaft (60 grams less than the "standard" 128g from the table).

 Can we find shafts that light for irons?
 Well, they will be graphite, not steel, at that weight.
 And looking in the catalogs, we find they are available.
-But shafts that light tend to have a flex profile and torque that are better suited to slower-swinging seniors and women, not a tall, strong athlete.
+But shafts that light tend to have a flex profile and torquethat are better suited to slower-swinging seniors and women, not a tall, strong athlete.
 An iron shaft that would fit my son for the other shaft specs (other than weight) will be 10-15 grams heavier, in the 78-83g range -- and there are a lot of choices there.
 So let's get something in that range, and resign ourselves to needing to still find an extra swingweight point or a bit more.
+(This was originally written in the 1990s.
+By 2013, it is not all that hard to find a decent graphite shaft for irons at or under 70g.
+They cost a little more, but you're still way ahead compared with brand name off-the-shelf clubs.)

 In fact, we probably want to try the club out in this configuration.
 In many cases, a slightly higher swingweight than the one that gives optimum golf shots with give good golf shots -- and more more reliably.
 (That's experience more than theory.)